ankane/groupdate/README.md

 Groupdate 4.0 brings a number of improvements.
 Here are a few to be aware of:

-- Custom calculation methods are supported by default - `groupdate_calculation_methods` is no longer needed
+- `group_by` methods return an `ActiveRecord::Relation` instead of a `Groupdate::Series`
 - Invalid options now throw an `ArgumentError`
-- Rails < 4.2 is no longer supported
-- `group_by` methods return an `ActiveRecord::Relation` instead of a `Groupdate::Series`
 - `week_start` now affects `day_of_week`
+- Custom calculation methods are supported by default

 ### 3.0